Anthony-Nolan/Atlas/README.md

         - Note that the data project maintains two databases, referred to as "A" and "B".
 EF core will use the app setting for database "A" by default, defined in `ContextFactory.cs`.
-To locally test the hot-swapping feature, migrations will need to be run manually against both databases, A and B. In many cases just picking a database and always using one will be ok for local development, as the swap will only occur when the hla refresh job is run.
+To locally test the hot-swapping feature, migrations will need to be run manually against both databases, A and B. In many cases just picking a database and always using one will be ok for local development, as the swap will only occur when the data refresh job is run.
     - After changing any data models, a migration must be created with `dotnet ef migrations add -p <projectName>` (or `Add-Migration <migration-name>` in nuget package manager), then run as above
       - **Important Note Regarding Migrations:** The `MatchingHlaAt<Locus>` tables are so large that the entity framework migration runner has been known to struggle to cope with large migrations of existing data.